QuantLet/lCARE-BTU-HU/LCARE_a_rsn/README.md

 Published in: LCARE

-Description: Simulates the data time series following AND.
+Description: 'Simulates the time series data following asymmetric normal distributions (AND), the simulated datasets are saved as txt and dat files.'

 Keywords:
 - simulation
 - time-series
 - process
 - data
 - model
 - asymmetric

 See also: